multimediaeval/multimediaeval.github.io/_editions/2021/tasks/fakenews.md

 <!-- # and so on-->

 #### Task Schedule (Updated)
-* 25 August: Data is made available <!-- # Replace XX with your date.
+* 25 August: First data is made available <!-- # Replace XX with your date.
 We suggest setting the date in June-July-->
 * 1 November: Runs due <!-- # Replace XX with your date.
 We suggest setting enough time in order to have enough time to assess and return the results by the Results returned deadline-->
 * 7 November: Results returned  <!-- Replace XX with your date.
 Latest possible should be 15 November-->
 * 29 November: Working notes paper  <!-- Fixed.
 Please do not change.
 Exact date to be decided-->